 While the error can be frustrating, there are a a couple of fixes that can resolve the issue and you can then continue to browse your favorite website on Firefox. let’s see how to fix the issue.

-Method 1: By Disabling SSL Scanning Feature Your Antivirus Software
+Method 1: By Disabling SSL Scanning Feature in Your Antivirus Software

 This method is for those who are using a security software or an antivirus software (for instance, McAfee or Norton).
 These security tools come with integrated SSL scanning feature which, if enabled, tries to filter the web page (you want to visit) out, thus, ensuring that you browse over a safer network connection.
 This is when you see the error message.
 So, how to disable this setting?
 Let’s see.